 Having strong support at school can make a world of a difference.
 Note that it is also possible to consult these types of specialists in the private sector.
 The fees incurred by this type of process can prove to be a sound investment.

 To find out about available resources in an academic environment, speak to management or school staff at your child's school.

-Internet is packed with a host of interesting websites designed to provide parents with information on ADHD and how it can be managed.
-A large number of books for adults or children offer a wealth of information to demystify this disorder.
+The Internet is packed with a host of interesting websites designed to provide parents with information on ADHD and how it can be managed.
+A large number of books for adults or children offer a wealth of information to debunk this disorder.
 Search for information armed with your foresight and critical thinking.